jhogan/core/README.md

 The purpose for distinguishing **housekeeping** commits from **standard code commits** is that analysis tool, such as `git-log` can include or exclude housekeeping commits.
-Being able to exclude housekeeping commits is convenient for code analysis because the analist can focus on the code logic while excluding changes in comments, whitespace formatting, etc. To view code change while excluding housekeeping changes, you can use a command like this:
+Being able to exclude housekeeping commits is convenient for code analysis because the analyst can focus on the code logic while excluding changes in comments, whitespace formatting, etc. To view code change while excluding housekeeping changes, you can use a command like this: